 This easy recipe for canning peaches at home is a delicious and easy way to preserve peaches for later.
-Canning peaches is a water bath canning process, and this recipe for canned peaches can be made with honey or sugar!
+It’s a great water bath canning recipe for beginners.
+Plus, learn how to can peaches with sugar, honey, or plain water!

 Canning Peaches in Light Syrup